Madivoli/saas_revenue_churn_analysis/README.md

 ##
 ##

+**THE OVERALL CHURN RATE**

 <img width="1006" height="565" alt="image" src="https://github.com/user-attachments/assets/42957f6e-6e8e-4a6d-9fe3-ba646426bce7" />

-**THE OVERALL CHURN RATE:**
+**Key Insights:**
 - The **overall churn rate is 52.17 percent**.
 - Out of 600 clients, 313 have departed.
 This means CloudTask Pro is working twice as hard to stay in the same spot; for every new customer it acquires, it loses an existing one.
 - The following segments are high risk:
-  - **Monthly billing, 60.51%:** Customers who pay month-to-month are significantly more likely to leave than those committed to longer billing cycles.
+  - **Monthly billing: 60.51%.** Customers who pay month-to-month are significantly more likely to leave than those committed to longer billing cycles.
-  - **Starter plan, 70.51%:** Seven out of ten people who sign up for the Starter plan don't stay.
+  - **Starter plan: 70.51%.** Seven out of ten people who sign up for the Starter plan don't stay.
-  - **Referral, 61.29%:** Customers referred by friends/partners/colleagues are leaving at a significant rate (61.29%).
+  - **Referral: 61.29%.** Customers referred by friends/partners/colleagues are leaving at a significant rate (61.29%).
 Referrals are typically the most loyal, but, in this case, they are nearly as likely to leave as anyone else.
-  - **Enterprise, 63.16%:** This is the most alarming discovery.
+  - **Enterprise: 63.16%.** This is the most alarming discovery.
 Typically, large "Enterprise" clients are the most reliable.
 Losing more than 60% of them suggests that the company's product may not meet this segment's needs, or that it is not providing adequate support once they join.

 **Business Implications:**
 - CloudTask Pro is spending money to acquire customers (CAC) who don't stay long enough to pay for the cost of getting them.
 The company is effectively **"burning" its acquisition budget**.
 For instance, the company spent 36.48% of the marketing budget to acquire customers on the Starter plan, yet 70.51% of them churned.